zhangdichn/site/blog/2021-05-14-weekly-report.md

 [@xxchan] has designed the new error handling proposal:
 [AOS-47: Additional Error Specification](https://github.com/aos-dev/specs/blob/master/rfcs/47-additional-error-specification.md) last week.

-In this week, to distinguish our errors more convenient, [@xxchan] also make the proposal:
+In this week, to distinguish our errors more convenient, [@xxchan] also made the proposal:
 [AOS-51: Distinguish Errors by IsAosError](https://github.com/aos-dev/specs/pull/51), which introduces the interface `AosError`:

 ```go